Welcome to Cherry Class!

 PE Kits

-PE will be on Thursday each week.
+PE will be on Wednesday each week.

 Please remember children should come to school wearing their PE kits (black or blue shorts/ joggers, trainers/ pumps and a plain white top).
 Anybody who wears earrings will need to remove them either at home or be able to do this in class independently before the lesson.
 Any questions please just come and ask!